 Disagreements and arguments can be either a source of frustration and anger, or a source of growth and understanding.
 Poorly navigated disagreements can create animosity and distance between all parties involved.
-On the other hand, a good disagreement can actually help move the organization forward, while bringing everyone involved closer together.
+On the other hand, a disagreement can actually help move the organization forward and bring everyone involved closer together.

 How can you turn a destructive disagreement into a constructive one?
 Mindfulness is the key.